Terrorism and social media: Homeland security subcommittee

 Jenkins stated that the risks associated with al Qaeda's online campaign do not justify an attempt to impose controls on content distributors.
 Any attempted controls would be costly and would deprive the intelligence officials of a valuable source of information.
 Jenkins also stated that there was no evidence that attempts to control online content would be possible:

-Even China, which has devoted immense resources to controlling social media networks with far fewer concerns about freedom of speech, has been unable to block the micro blogs that flourish on the web.
-Faced with the shutdown of one site, jihadist communicators merely change names and move to another, dragging authorities into a frustrating game of Whac-a-mole and depriving them of intelligence while they look for the new site.
-Is this, then the best way to address the problem?"

-Kohlmann stated US government officials must do more to pressure social media groups like YouTube, Facebook and Twitter to remove content produced by terror groups:
+Kohlmann stated U.S. government officials must do more to pressure social media groups like YouTube, Facebook and Twitter to remove content produced by terror groups:

-Unfortunately, current U.S. law gives few incentives for companies like YouTube for volunteering information on illicit activity, or even cooperating when requested by U.S. law enforcement.
-If such companies are to be trusted to self-police their own professed commitments to fighting hate speech, then they must be held to a public standard which reflects the importance of that not unsubstantial responsibility.